 Q: Can I get all the nutrients I need from food alone?

 A: In most cases, yes.
 A balanced and varied diet that includes plenty of whole foods can provide all the nutrients you need.
-However, some individuals may benefit from taking supplements, particularly if they have specific nutrient deficiencies or underlying health conditions.
+Still, some individuals may benefit from taking supplements, particularly if they have specific nutrient deficiencies or underlying health conditions.

 Q: Are organic foods more nutritious than conventional foods?